Bernardine, Usury and the Holy Name « Catholic Insight

 Jesus’ Resurrection glorifies the name of the Saviour God, for from that time on it is the name of Jesus that fully manifests the supreme power of the “name which is above every name”.
 The evil spirits fear his name; in his name his disciples perform miracles, for the Father grants all they ask in this name. (#434)

-To remind his listeners, he also spread devotion to the monogram IHS, which are the first three letters in Greek of the Holy Name, as well as evoking the acronym revealed to Emperor Constantine before that fateful battle on the Milvian bridge, ‘in hoc signo’, – in this sign, you will conquer.
+To remind his listeners, he also spread devotion to the monogram IHS, which are the first three letters in Greek of the Holy Name – IHS – as well as evoking the acronym revealed to Emperor Constantine before that fateful battle on the Milvian bridge, ‘in hoc signo’, – in this sign, you will conquer.

 And what was true then, is true now, for only in the name of the Holy One will we overcome the evil one, who still, perhaps more than ever, prowls the world seeking the ruin of souls.